FeliceRivarez/FeliceRivarez/README.md

 I am currently an undergraduate in College of Computer Science, Nankai University.
 Feel free to drop an email, you can reach me at 1802771190@qq.com, or 2213218@mail.nankai.edu.cn.

-My research interest is mainly authentication and password security.
-However, Anonymous Messaging and End-to-End encryption would also be of great interest, if I have the time to dive into the field in the future.
+My current research interest is mainly authentication and password security.
+I am also looking forward to research in other aspects of cyber/information security.
+Anonymous Messaging and End-to-End encryption would be of great interest, if I have the time to dive into the field in the future.

 Previous course repos(public) include: